zio/zio-config/docs/automatic-derivation-of-config-descriptor.md

 ---
 id: automatic-derivation-of-config-descriptor
-title:  "Automatic Derivation of ConfigDescriptor"
+title:  "Automatic Derivation of Config"
 ---

 By bringing in `zio-config-magnolia` we  avoid all the boilerplate required to define the config.
-With a single import, `ConfigDescriptor` is automatically derived.
+With a single import, `Config` is automatically derived.

 Also, we will get to see the Hocon config for coproducts is devoid of any extra tagging to satisfy the library.
 This is much easier/intuitive unlike many existing implementations.